himedlooff/proto-clashers/index.md

 ---
 layout: default
+published: true
 ---

 # Basic info

-We are a level 60+ clan.
+We are a level 70+ clan.

 Keep your donate to request ratio at around 1D:3R.